 Specifications to Create a Plan File

-When creating a plan file to generate the Collimator Starshot, the beam width, must be a minimum of 4mm as determined by the resolution in the file and each beam must be distinct.
+When creating a plan file to generate the collimator star shot, the beam width, should be 4 mm or larger as determined by the resolution in the file and each beam must be distinct.

 Detailed Discussion of Measurements

 Below is an example of the report generated from the starshot tests: